 The mind is more extensive than the sky in spite of the sky's marvelous size on the grounds that the cerebrum can fuse the universe into itself, and accordingly even to ingest the sea.
 The wellspring of this limit, in this sonnet, is God.
-In an amazing examination Dickinson compares the brains capacities to "the heaviness of God", contrasting from that weight just as syllable varies from sound.
+In an amazing examination, Dickinson compares the brain's capacities to "the heaviness of God", contrasting from that weight just as syllable varies from the sound.

 This last refrain peruses effectively, yet is very unpredictable—it is hard to know definitely what Dickinson implies.
-The cerebrum varies from God, or from the heaviness of God, as syllable contrasts from sound; the distinction among syllable and sound is that syllable is given human structure as a feature of a word, while sound is crude, unformed.
-Accordingly Dickinson appears to consider God here as a substance that takes its structure from that of the human brain.
+The cerebrum varies from God, or from the heaviness of God, as syllable contrasts from sound; the distinction between syllable and sound is that syllable is given human structure as a feature of a word, while the sound is crude, unformed.
+Accordingly, Dickinson appears to consider God here as a substance that takes its structure from that of the human brain.

 Murmurs of Twilight